-Wei Jingsheng of the Overseas Chinese Democracy Coalition observes correctly: "The constitution of the Chinese Communist Party very clearly states: 'the whole country of China must obey the CCP leadership, the whole CCP must obey (its) central committee'..."
+Wei Jingsheng of the Overseas Chinese Democracy Coalition notes that "The constitution of the Chinese Communist Party very clearly states: 'the whole country of China must obey the CCP leadership, the whole CCP must obey (its) central committee'..."

 Periodically since it seized power in 1949, the party-state in Beijing has persecuted minorities mercilessly, no doubt to instil terror in the Chinese people generally.
-Four of these campaigns since 1950:
+Four of these campaigns since 1950 were:

-'The Great Leap Forward', 1958-1962, during which an estimated 40 million people starved to death,

-• 'The Cultural Revolution' of 1966-76 saw perhaps another two million killed,

-• The Tiananmen Square massacre of June 1989, where soldiers probably killed a minimum of 10,000 protesters seeking democracy and the rule of law,

-• In mid-1999, violence against the Falun Gong community, which advocates a Buddhist approach to spiritual and physical health and was then estimated by the government to number 70-100 million practitioners across China, was unleashed by the party-state and continues today.
-As Sophie Richardson of Human Rights Watch indicated in Ottawa recently, the government has now applied similar treatment to the Uyghur Muslim community in Xinjiang province.
-It would appear that all Uyghurs entering 're-education camps' there since 2013 are blood-tested, which, unlike DNA testing, is only useful for organ transplant purposes.
-One Uyghur who managed to get out of her camp and China reported that among those blood tested with her some later had orange bands on their arms.
+- 'The Great Leap Forward', 1958-1962, during which an estimated 40 million people starved to death, - 'The Cultural Revolution' of 1966-76 saw perhaps another two million killed, - The Tiananmen Square massacre of June 1989, where soldiers probably killed a minimum of 10,000 protesters seeking democracy and the rule of law, - In mid-1999, violence against the Falun Gong (aka Falun Dafa) community, which advocates a Buddhist approach to spiritual and physical health, was unleashed by the party-state in Beijing and continues today.
+As Dr. Sophie Richardson of Human Rights Watch just indicated, the government has recently extended similar treatment to the Uyghur Muslim community in Xinjiang.
+It would appear that all Uyghurs entering 'reeducation camps' there since 2013 are blood-tested, which, unlike DNA testing, is only useful for organ transplant purposes.
+One Uyghur who managed to get out of her camp and China reported once free that among those blood tested with her some later had orange bands on their arms.
 Those with arm bands soon disappeared from the camp.
 World leaders need to speak up about this; it cannot be 'business as usual' with a regime that treats national minorities so appallingly.
-If anyone doubts what is happening in these camps, please read this linked letter from a guard at Dawanch